yeoswehon/Face-Mask-Detection/README.md

 As a result, this technology can be employed in real-time applications that require face-mask detection for safety reasons due to the Covid-19 epidemic.
 This project can be combined with embedded systems and used to ensure that public safety requirements are followed in airports, train stations, offices, schools, and public areas.

-This repository features my ammended codes to the base model, which showcases the improved model.
+Credits to Balaji Srinivasan for providing the base model and data set to me.